 In 2017, the Company entered into warrant agreements with its then Chief Executive Officer, David R. Weinreb, (Weinreb Warrant) and then President, Grant Herlitz, (Herlitz Warrant) to acquire 1,965,409 shares and 87,951 shares of common stock for the purchase price of \$50.0 million and \$2.0 million, respectively.
 The purchase prices paid by the respective executives for the Weinreb Warrant and the Herlitz Warrant, which qualify as equity instruments, were credited to Additional paid-in capital.
 In October 2019, in connection with their respective terminations of employment, the Weinreb Warrant became exercisable at an exercise price of \$124.64 per share, and the Herlitz Warrant became exercisable at an exercise price of \$117.01 per share.
-The Weinreb Warrant expires in June 2023, and the Herlitz Warrant expires in October 2023.
-Neither of these warrants were exercised as of March 31, 2023.
+The Weinreb Warrant expired in June 2023, and the Herlitz Warrant expires in October 2023.
+The Herlitz Warrant was not exercised as of June 30, 2023.